Global minimisation of nonconvex functions by generalising the mirror descent method: Introduction

 The paper is structured into four sections.
-Initially, in Section~\ref{sec:preliminaries}, we revisit crucial results and definitions pertaining to abstract convexity, elucidating the notations employed across the entirety of the paper.
-In the Section~\ref{sec:projection}, we introduce the notion of abstract Bregman divergences, distances and projection.
-Then, Section~\ref{sec:proximal} and Section~\ref{sec:mirror} are dedicated to presenting the algorithm {\it Bregman Proximal-point algorithm for abstract convex functions} and {\it Bregman Mirror Descent algorithm for abstract convex functions} with they convergence and numerical examples, respectively.
+Initially, in Section~\ref{sec:preliminaries}, we revisit crucial results and definitions pertaining to abstract convexity, and introduce the notations we use in the paper.
+In Section~\ref{sec:projection}, we introduce the notion of abstract Bregman divergences, distances and projection.
+Then, Section~\ref{sec:mirror} and Section~\ref{sec:proximal} are dedicated to presenting the algorithms with their convergence and numerical examples, respectively.